How to Get Into Penn State: Acceptance Rate & Admissions Data

 Should I Apply to Penn State?

 Penn State students generally sport A-/B+ averages and possess average standardized test scores right around the 80th percentile of all test-takers.
-If you fall below these numbers, there is a still a good chance that you could gain acceptance to one of PSU’s 19 branch campuses located throughout the state of Pennsylvania.
+Remember, Penn State has a 58% acceptance rate, so they accept more students than they reject.
+If you fall below these numbers, there is still a good chance that you could gain acceptance to one of PSU’s 19 branch campuses located throughout the state of Pennsylvania.